tundeajayi/tundeajayi.github.io/_pages/about.md

 My background and history
 ======

-I bagged my Master's in Computer Science from [African University of Science and Technology (AUST) Abuja](https://aust.edu.ng).
+I earned my Master's in Computer Science from [African University of Science and Technology (AUST) Abuja](https://aust.edu.ng).
 I participated in the [African Masters of Machine Intelligence (AMMI)](https://aimsammi.org) programme (2019/2020 Cohort) at [African Institute for Mathematical Sciences (AIMS) Ghana](https://aims.edu.gh).
 I also worked remotely as a NLP Engineer with [Proto](https://www.proto.cx/), an AI company that use chatbots to improve customer experience.
 I taught high school kids how to play around with computer and tried to make math less scary for few years after completing my compulsory national service i.e. [NYSC](https://nysc.gov.ng) (which turned out to be fun).
 My undergraduate programme was in Electrical and Computer Engineering at [Federal University of Technology (FUT) Minna](https://futminna.edu.ng).

 My intellectual communities
 ======